awslabs/aws-encryption-sdk-specification/framework/required-encryption-context-cmm.md

 ### Required Encryption Context Keys

-The set of encryption context keys to expect in all [behaviors](#behaviors).
+The set of encryption context keys to require in all [behaviors](#behaviors).

 ## Behaviors